hyundai-robotics/doc-spot-weld/book.md

 # 5.2.1 Servo gun

- If the gun type is servo gun, a screen for setting the parameters related to the servo gun will be indicated as shown below.
+ Servo guns are currently the most widely used type of spot welding gun.
+Since the servo gun is controlled as an additional axis separate from the robot axes, extensive control settings are required in addition to the auxiliary axis configuration.
 # 5.2.1.1 Servo gun default setting

 <p align=center>